Itz-Sidra/Study-Roadmap-Creator/README.md

 - **Copy Study Plan**: Easily copy the study plan to your clipboard for sharing.
 - **Email Study Plan**: Send the study plan via email.
 - **Web Share API**: Share the study plan via supported devices with the Web Share API.
+- **Browser Notifications**: Sends a browser notification one day before a task's deadline (after permission is granted).
 - **Responsive Design**: Uses a pastel color scheme with a user-friendly layout.

+## Browser Notification
+The application uses the Browser Notification API to send notifications to remind users of upcoming deadlines.
+Notifications are triggered one day before a task is due.

+**How it works:**
+ - **Permission Request**: When you first use the app, you will be asked to allow notifications from the browser.
+   Notifications will only work if permission is granted.
+ - **One Day Reminder**: A notification will pop up 24 hours before the task's deadline as a reminder.
+ - **Supported Browsers**: The notification feature works in modern browsers like Chrome, Firefox, Edge, and Safari.
+For mobile, it also works on browsers that support the Notification API.

 ## How to Use

 1. **Enter Student Information**: Fill in your name, email, and phone number, then proceed to the task input section.